About Distance Education

 Diploma in Fire Technology (DPFI21)

-The Department of Physics offers a fascinating three year 360 credit Diploma in Fire Technology (Distant Learning) for firefighters in the various emergency services.
+The Department of Physics offers a fascinating four year 360 credit Diploma in Fire Technology (Distant Learning) for firefighters in various emergency services.
 This programme will prepare firefighters for entry-level positions as Fire Officers in the Fire and Rescue Service.
 The program is offered as blended online mode and the need for internet facilities will be necessary.
-The minimum duration of the program is three years.
+Subjects with practical components will be offered at demarcated Service Points.
+The minimum duration of the programme is four years.

 Please note that this program is only offered to employed Fire Services personnel with minimum three years relevant working experience, specific certification and a senior certificate with specific subject achievements.